 But as Trump stood on a White House balcony Monday and announced the start of the annual Easter Egg Roll, the burning question was: Who’s in the bunny suit?

-About 30,000 people — 10,000 more than last year — attended this year’s official Egg Roll festivities, including Donald Trump Jr. and his wife Vanessa, who announced their divorce last month but put on a united front alongside their five kids.
+About 30,000 people — 10,000 more than last year — attended this year’s official Egg Roll festivities, including Donald Trump Jr. and wife Vanessa, who announced their divorce last month but put on a united front alongside their five kids.
 Even Melania made her first public appearance since Stormy Daniels’ well-watched “60 Minutes” interview about her alleged affair with, and resulting lawsuit against, the president.

 But the real star of the show was the mystery person in the furry costume next to the president.
 Twitter erupted in speculation, with some guessing it was former White House Press Secretary Sean Spicer, who'd donned the suit for the 2008 Egg Roll during his time in George W. Bush’s administration.
 (Yes, there are photos.)